-Atrium Post Acute Care of Shawano at Maple Lane is one of a mere three available nursing homes in Shawano, Wisconsin.
-We have a high opinion of this nursing home, which we gave a B+ overall.
-We were also impressed with the city grade of facilities in Shawano, making this one of the best places to find a nursing home.
-Based on our assessment, this nursing home looks like a good fit for most people.
-The best aspect of this nursing home's impressive report card is its short-term care score.
-We discuss short-term care in the next section
+Atrium Post Acute Care of Shawano at Maple Lane is the sole option we were able to find in Shawano, Wisconsin.
+With an overall grade of B+, this looks like a strong facility.
+Based on our assessment, this nursing home has quite a bit going for it.
+The best aspect of this facility's strong profile is its short-term care grade.
+We discuss short-term care in the next paragraph

 Atrium Post Acute Care of Shawano at Maple Lane

 Note: Data for Atrium Post Acute Care of Shawano at Maple Lane has not been updated recently.
 This page shows historical performance which may not be representitive of current service levels.